garvit170/Smart-Clothes-Drying-Stand/README.md

 ## How it works?

-We have used two separate boards in the project: NodeMCU and Arduino UNO each having its separate code.
+I have used two separate boards in the project: NodeMCU and Arduino UNO each having its separate code.
 On the sensor part we have used three sensors: two moisture sensors and one rain sensor.
 All the three sensors are connected to the Arduino UNO board and it collects them and do the necessary calculations for them to be useful for the user and displays the results on LCD.
 It concatenates all the values in a char array separating each with a comma and this string is sent to the NodeMCU board.
 NodeMCU collects this string and separates the values again into three different integer values.
 It then connects with the wifi and initialises the app connection.
 After a connection has been established the values are sent to the mobile application as required.